YaoshiHuang/DeepSDF/README.md

 ## Examples

 Here's a list of commands for a typical use case of training and evaluating a DeepSDF model using the "sofa" class of the ShapeNet version 2 dataset.
+To be noted:
+1. --name is not arbitrary.
+Instead, it must be included in the split files in advance.
+2. The shape directory has to be an absolute file path

 ```
 # navigate to the DeepSdf root directory